-While the general expectation is that pastoral care will be found within the normal patterns of parish and deanery life, the Bishop appoints an Advisers for retired clergy, their spouses and the widows/widowers of clergy - one in each Archdeaconry (cf A24.2).
+While the general expectation is that pastoral care will be found within the normal patterns of parish and deanery life, the Bishop has appointed a number of Advisers for retired clergy, their spouses and the widows/widowers of clergy - one in each Archdeaconry (cf A24.2).

-There is also an annual summer event in the Bishop's garden at Bishopscourt, with invitations sent around Easter; this is often linked with a service at the Cathedral.
+There is also an annual summer event in the Bishop's garden at Bishopscourt, with invitations sent around Easter; this is often linked with a service at St Margret's church, Rochester.